HodoIsmail/To-Do-App/README.md

 User Registration and Login
 As a user, I want to create an account and log in so that I can save my tasks and access them from any device.
 Acceptance Criteria:
-•	A "Sign Up" form includes fields for username, email, and password.
+- A "Sign Up" form includes fields for username, email, and password.
-•	A "Login" form requires a username/email and password.
+- 	A "Login" form requires a username/email and password.
-•	Logged-in users see only their personal task list.
+- 	Logged-in users see only their personal task list.
-•	Tasks are stored in the database and persist across sessions.
+- 	Tasks are stored in the database and persist across sessions.

 User Story 2: Add a Task
 As a user, I want to add a task to my to-do list so that I can keep track of things I need to complete.
 Acceptance Criteria:
-•	The user can input a task name into a text field.
+- The user can input a task name into a text field.
-•	A "Add Task" button is present and clickable.
+- A "Add Task" button is present and clickable.
-•	After clicking the "Add Task" button: o	The new task is displayed in the task list. o	The task has a checkbox for marking it as complete. o	The input field is cleared for a new task.
+- After clicking the "Add Task" button:
+- The new task is displayed in the task list.
+- The task has a checkbox for marking it as complete.
+- The input field is cleared for a new task.

 User Story 3: View Tasks
 As a user, I want to view all tasks in my to-do list so that I can see what needs to be done.
 Acceptance Criteria:
-•	The website displays a list of all tasks in chronological order of creation.
+- The website displays a list of all tasks in chronological order of creation.
-•	Tasks include their title and a checkbox to mark completion.
+- Tasks include their title and a checkbox to mark completion.
-•	If no tasks are present, a message is displayed (e.g., "No tasks added yet").
+- If no tasks are present, a message is displayed (e.g., "No tasks added yet").

 User Story 3: Edit a Task
 As a user, I want to edit a task in my to-do list so that I can update its details.
 Acceptance Criteria:
-•	Each task has an "Edit" button.
+- Each task has an "Edit" button.
-•	Clicking the "Edit" button opens a text input pre-filled with the task's current title.
+- Clicking the "Edit" button opens a text input pre-filled with the task's current title.
-•	The user can modify the task name and save the changes by clicking "Save".
+- The user can modify the task name and save the changes by clicking "Save".
-•	The updated task is displayed in the list.
+-	The updated task is displayed in the list.
-•	If the user cancels editing, the task remains unchanged.
+-	If the user cancels editing, the task remains unchanged.

 User Story 4: Delete a Task
 As a user, I want to delete a task from my to-do list so that I can remove tasks I no longer need to complete.
 Acceptance Criteria:
-•	Each task has a "Delete" button.
+-	Each task has a "Delete" button.
-•	Clicking the "Delete" button removes the task from the list.
+-	Clicking the "Delete" button removes the task from the list.
-•	A confirmation message appears before deletion (e.g., "Are you sure you want to delete this task?").
+-	A confirmation message appears before deletion (e.g., "Are you sure you want to delete this task?").
-•	The task is no longer displayed after deletion.
+-	The task is no longer displayed after deletion.

 User Story 5: Mark a Task as Complete
 As a user, I want to mark a task as complete so that I can track my progress.
 Acceptance Criteria:
-•	Each task has a checkbox next to its title.
+-	Each task has a checkbox next to its title.
-•	Clicking the checkbox marks the task as complete: o	The task title is visually updated (e.g., strike-through or gray text). o	The status of the task is updated in the database.
+-	Clicking the checkbox marks the task as complete:
+-	The task title is visually updated (e.g., strike-through or gray text).
+-	The status of the task is updated in the database.
-•	Clicking the checkbox again marks the task as incomplete.
+-	Clicking the checkbox again marks the task as incomplete.

 ------